Total Testosterone

 Total testosterone measures the total amount of testosterone present in the bloodstream, including testosterone bound to proteins and testosterone that is unbound.

 Most circulating testosterone is bound to sex hormone binding globulin or albumin, with only a small fraction freely available to tissues.
-Testosterone in males is produced primarily by the testes under regulation from the brain through the hypothalamic pituitary gonadal axis.

 Why Total Testosterone Matters

-Central to male physiological function
+Central to physiological function

 A screening marker rather than a standalone diagnosis

 Total testosterone reflects overall hormone availability but does not indicate how much hormone is biologically available to tissues.
-Two individuals with the same total testosterone can have very different free testosterone levels depending on sex hormone binding globulin.

-Highly sensitive to timing and context
+Sensitive to timing and context

-Testosterone Variability and Testosterone Replacement Therapy
+Testosterone Variability and Hormone Therapy

 Measured levels can fluctuate based on therapy type, dosing schedule, and timing of blood collection.
-Injectable testosterone often produces peak levels within one to two days after dosing, followed by a gradual decline.
-Topical formulations vary based on absorption and timing relative to application.

-Testosterone also follows a daily rhythm and responds to sleep quality, recent exercise, alcohol intake, and acute illness.
 Because of these factors, changes between tests do not necessarily indicate a true physiological shift.

 Who Should Pay Extra Attention to Total Testosterone?